For more information, please contact our Corporate Compliance Officer, Margaret Chappell.

 To begin the process of filing an FTCA claim, the patient or his/her duly authorized agent or legal representative submits to HHS a fully executed Standard From 95 or other written notification of an incident, accompanied by a claim for money.
 Under the FTCA, if the claim is denied or a settlement is not reached within 6 months of presentment, the claimant can sue the United States in the appropriate Federal District court.
 Alternatively, a claimant may request reconsideration of the denial of an administrative tort claim within 6 months after issuance of denial.
 Under title 28, section 2401(b) of the FTCA, a claim must be presented within two years after the claim accrues.
 State statute of limitations periods do not apply to claims filed under the FTCA.

-Notice: Pregnant women, women with children and those involved with child welfare are a priority for treatment at Southside Health Center, Nuevo Camino, Leonard Street Counseling Center and Heart of the City Counseling Center.
+Notice: Pregnant women, women with children and those involved with child welfare are a priority for treatment at Southside Health Center, Muskegon Recovery Center, Leonard Street Counseling Center, and Heart of the City Counseling Center.

 Notice: Cherry Health is an equal opportunity provider and employer.
 For more information, please read the USDA statement.